-As evidenced in the chart, both the underwriting and market risk are significant for TRZ, however TRZ benefits from well diversified portfolios.
+As evidenced in the chart, the underwriting risk is the most significant for TRZ, however TRZ benefits from a well-diversified portfolio.
 In order to help mitigate underwriting risks, TRZ maintains a disciplined underwriting philosophy that is supported by risk appetites reflecting our portfolio.
+The significant impact of scenarios is mainly due to insurance related risk as well, but also due to important intra-group risk transfer.